IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 Lately I have been working on few AI project and one things common is all is how we provide input to the model.

-While The input field is usually quickly ignored in favour of the
+While The input field is usually quickly ignored in favour of usefulness of the model to person; inputs fields have developed over past few year.
+For my project I considered 4 different fields which felt are counterparts of the real world implementations.

+First was created with mindset that each